kevinstuffandthings/gumball-go/README.md

 }
 ```

-We set up a new dispenser for that operation.
-These dispensers are best saved as class variables, so the dispenser itself is a singleton.
+We set up a new dispenser for that operation, and initialize it with a TTL and refresh function:

 ```go
 dispenser = gumball.NewDispenser(300*time.Second, func() (gumball.Gumball, error) {